Frequently Asked Questions (FAQ)

 Registration and services provided within the Young Stroke Service are free.

-We may refer you to other services which do incur a cost.
+We may refer you to other services do have a cost to you.
 We will let you know if there might be any cost to you.

 You can say no at any time.